These Italian Sautéed Mushrooms are so delicious! Enjoy this family recipe from Naples. It's the best mushroom side dish!

 Then, I realize everyone has been missing out on one of our favorites!

-But I know you’ll forgive me when you taste this.
+But I know you'll forgive me when you taste these Italian Sautéed Mushrooms.
 Think savory, garlicky mushrooms in olive oil with a hint of tomato and a fresh parsley accent.

 Italians know how to turn the simple into the sublime.